aut0nate/blog.autonate.dev/_posts/2025-06-19-how-i-use-perplexity.md

 ## My Two Main Use Cases: News and Learning

 I use Perplexity primarily in two ways:

-	•	** To stay informed ** – I check in with it throughout the day to catch up on current events.
+* **To stay informed** – I check in with it throughout the day to catch up on current events.
 In the fast-paced world we live in, it has been such a useful tool to help me stay updated on current affairs.
 It is accurate, focused, and helps me cut through the noise — and we all know there is plenty of noise.

-	•	** To learn new skills **  – Whether it’s a concept I’ve come across in tech, a historical event I want to understand better, or a tool I want to explore, Perplexity serves as a solid research assistant and resident expert on the topic at hand.
+* **To learn new skills**  – Whether it’s a concept I’ve come across in tech, a historical event I want to understand better, or a tool I want to explore, Perplexity serves as a solid research assistant and resident expert on the topic at hand.

 The way Perplexity distils information and key concepts definitely helps me retain information more efficiently and makes me feel like I’m getting smarter.
 Whether I am or not is still up for debate.